CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Method

-Our central idea is to fuse the edited region mesh into the original mesh while using the edited reference mesh as guidance.
-This ensures that the final model inherits the global smoothness of the edited reference mesh and the fine-grained quality of the edited region mesh.
-Compared with prior methods, CraftMesh offers: (1) no requirement for manual specification of precise 3D editing locations, unlike FocalDreamer~\cite{li2024focaldreamer}, MagicClay~\cite{barda2024magicclay}, and Instant3dit~\cite{barda2025instant3dit}, making editing more controllable and user-friendly; (2) effective integration of 2D editing capabilities with 3D mesh generation, ensuring high-quality edited regions with global coherence.
+Our core idea is to seamlessly fuse the edited region mesh into the original mesh while using the edited reference mesh as geometric guidance.
+CraftMesh offers: (1) control of mesh editing through image editing, meaning no requirement of manually specifying editing locations in 3D, unlike FocalDreamer~\cite{li2024focaldreamer}, MagicClay~\cite{barda2024magicclay}, and Instant3dit~\cite{barda2025instant3dit}, making editing more controllable and user-friendly; (2) effective integration of 2D editing models with 3D mesh generation, achieving high-quality edited region meshes with structural harmony.